jimm/advent_of_code/README.md

-Per the preference of the author of Advent of Code ([Reddit comment](https://www.reddit.com/r/adventofcode/comments/7lesj5/is_it_kosher_to_share_puzzle_inputs_and_answers/drlt9am/)), I should not be making all of my data inputs available in this repo.
-So I've removed them and will instead store them elsewhere and create a link to that data directory into this directory, which is now ignored by git (see `.gitignore`).
+Per the preference of the author of Advent of Code ([Reddit comment](https://www.reddit.com/r/adventofcode/comments/7lesj5/is_it_kosher_to_share_puzzle_inputs_and_answers/drlt9am/)), my data inputs are not available in this repo.
+Instead I store them elsewhere and create a link to that data directory into this directory.
+The consequence of this is that if you run any of the tests they will probably fail because your data may be different than mine.

-If you want to use much of this code, you'll need to know my naming convention and the data format for the test input files.
+If you want to use much of this code and the `aoc` script, you'll need to know my naming convention and the data format for the test input files.

-The files for each day are stored in `data/yYYYY/dayDD_P.txt` where `YYYY` is the year, `DD` is the two-digit day number, and `P` is the part number 1 or
+The data for each day are stored in `data/yYYYY/dayDD_P.txt` where `YYYY` is the year, `DD` is the two-digit day number, and `P` is the part number 1 or
 2. Test files are stored in `data/yYYYY/dayDD_P_test.txt`.